Tips to Keep Your Home Secure While on Vacation

 Additional security measures may include installing deadbolts on doors and windows to make it more difficult for thieves to enter the home.
 You might also consider switching out standard or less sturdy locks for high-security locks.

-If you have a security system, make sure that it is set when you leave.
-You should also notify the home security company of your travel plans.
+Many homeowners turn to security cameras and alarm systems for an extra level of security.
+If you have a home security system, make sure that it is set when you leave.
+You should also notify the home alarm company of your travel plans.

 Keep Your Valuables Safe